RobinLinus/coins-legacy/bitcoin-lite-network.md

 The only security assumption is that there is at least one honest peer.
 In the optimistic case, lite nodes sync by downloading just a few MB.
 Otherwise, nodes can disprove attackers succinctly.

 ## Overview: The Circle of Proofs
 The lite network enables *lite nodes* to sync quickly.
-There are three main concepts:
+There are four main concepts:

 - An ***output path*** is a succinct pointer to address an output contained in the blockchain.
+SPV proofs prove output paths.
-The set of *unspent* output paths is an efficient representation for the UTXO set.
+- The ***set of UTXO paths*** is an efficient representation for the UTXO set.
 - An ***extended block*** is a regular block plus a SPV inclusion proof for every spending input.
 - A ***pruned block*** is pruned down to its unspent outputs as described in Satoshi's whitepaper.